Prohibited Mass Mailings

 Q. A city would like to send a newsletter by email, which contains pictures of the mayor and city council members at a groundbreaking ceremony.
 Is this permissible?

 A. Yes.
-Emails are not considered “tangible” and therefore, not subject to the Act’s mass mailing prohibitions.
+Emails are not considered “tangible” and therefore, not subject to the Act’s mass mailing prohibitions even when sent within 60 days of an official’s election.
 However, there may be laws outside of the Political Reform Act that apply, such as the misuse of public funds.

 Q. A State Senator plans to send a town hall meeting announcement by mail.
 One side of the item will include the meeting details and include one use of the Senator’s name.
 The reverse side will be prepared with the Senator’s name only in the return address of the mailer.
 Is the mailing permissible?

-A. Yes.
-Each mention of the Senator’s name falls within applicable exceptions (meeting announcement and letterhead/envelope).
+A. Yes, so long as the mailing is not sent within 60 days of an election for which the Senator is on the ballot.
+Each mention of the Senator’s name falls within applicable exceptions (meeting announcement and etterhead/envelope).

 Q. A school district publishes a newsletter mentioning the activities of its elected board members, which is funded in part by district funds and in part through advertising revenues.
 Each month the newsletter is mailed to all employees of the school district, homes of the students, and various other community members.
 Is it permissible to include information related to various events at school sites throughout the district and note the school board members who were in attendance?